Space Force: All Your Questions Answered About Trump’s New Military Branch Proposal

 Last Thursday, Mike Pence announced Donald Trump’s new Space Force proposal in which a brand new military branch would be created so that the United States is able to fight and win wars way out in space, but just what does this proposal entail and what exactly is Space Force meant to be?

 The United States Space Force is slated to be a new branch of the military that Trump would like to see operational by 2020, and would be the equal of other branches of the military like the Marines and Air Force.
-While Congress would still need to approve Space Force as a shiny new addition to the might of America’s military machine, the Guardian reports that Trump is still perfectly within his rights to march forward with his plans of preparation, despite any objections.
+While Congress would still need to approve Space Force as a shiny new addition to the might of America’s military machine, The Guardian reports that Trump is still perfectly within his rights to march forward with his plans of preparation, despite any objections.

 If approved by Congress in the end, Space Force would be the newest branch of the military since the Air Force came into being after World War II.
 Space Operations Force are reported to be an “elite group of war fighters specializing in the domain of space,” and Mike Pence has said that the White House plans to create a Space Development Agency and United States Space Command, with the government eventually creating a post for an assistant secretary of defense for space.